MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 Once instantiated, clients are used to make API calls against your Azure resources.
 For resource management scenarios, most of the use-cases are CRUD (Create/Read/Update/Delete) operations.

-To look up types, parameters, and the response body for a given operation, you can:
+To look up the operations for a specific type, do the following:

 1. Browse to the [Azure SDK for Go reference documentation](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk).
-1. Search the page for the desired type.
+1. Search the page for the type.
 (Pressing **&lt;F>** automatically expands all nodes on the page for searching.)
 1. Select the module.
-1. Search the module's page for the desired type.
+1. Search the module's page for the type.
 1. Read the type's description and information about its usage in your Go code.

 You can also manually build the URL by appending the name of the module to `github.com/Azure/azure-sdk-for-go/sdk/`.